125180182-myseneca/CSP451-Azure-Project/Checkpoint4/README.md

     az network route-table route show --resource-group Student-RG-1202818 -n Route-to-Server --route-table-name RT-27 --output json >> route_details.json

 7. az network vnet subnet show -g Student-RG-1202818 -n SN1 --vnet-name Server-27

+---

+Part C: Network Review Questions

+1. What is Azure Virtual Network (VNET)?
+Elaborate in your own words, you may use diagrams if drawn by yourself.

+    An Azure Virtual Network is similar to a network at home, but instead, the network environment is in the cloud.
+This allows the consumer to create Azure Resources within the particular network.

+2. In the context of Hybrid Cloud architecture.
+How on-prem computers can access resources inside Azure virtual network?

+    There are many ways, but the easiest and less difficult method is to implement a virtual private gateway on the Azure virtual network.

+3. What are the most important benefits of Azure Virtual Networks?
+Elaborate in your own words.
+Do not copy/paste from Azure Documentation.
+Itemized list of just benefit without proper elaboration will not receive any marks

+    One of the most important benefits of Azure Virtual Networks is that it gives you flexibilty on which availibility zone and regions you want to deploy your Network.
+Another great benefit is that you are able to deploy Azure Resources which can be accessed anywhere as long as you have internet.
+Lastly, you are also able to separate your Azure Resources in separate Azure Virtual Networks and still have them be able to communicate with each other.

+4. What is the difference between Network Security Group (NSG) and Route-Tables?

+    The difference between a NSG and Route-Tables

+5. What is the difference between NSG and Firewalls?

+    NSG and Firewall are similar in the way of applying rules based filtering of traffic through IP addresses, Port Numbers, and Networks etc, but the difference between a NSG and Firewall is that NSG's are applied to interfaces or subnets of resources in a virtual network.
+While a Firewall is much more advanced and applied on a global level.

+6. What is a hob-and-spoc network topology and how be deployed in Azure Cloud?

+    A hub and spoke network topology consists of a hub and as many spokes as necessary.
+In the cloud, the hub is a centralized virtual network which contains common resources that spokes all share.
+It also controls and inspects traffic between spokes and the internet.
+In order to deploy it in Azure Cloud, you would need Virtual Networks.
+One of the Virtual networks can be a Hub which is peered to all the other Virtual Networks(Spokes).

+7. In working with Azure VNETs, do you need to to define gateways for Azure to route traffic between subnets?

+    You do not need to define gateways for Azure to route traffic between subnets.
+Azure creates routes for each subnet which allow them to communicate with each other.
+In addition to this, you can also always create a user defined route.

+8. When do you need to configure and use Virtual Network Gateways?

+    You only need to configure and use Virtual Network Gateways when you wish to communicate with a virtual network from an on premises or client.